timoschick/amr-gen/README.md

 java -jar -Xmx8g AmrGen.jar -o some/directory/output.txt -b -s
 ```

-# Setup

-To set up the AMR generator, simply build the Maven project using `pom.xml`, which automatically loads all dependencies.

-### Setup using IntelliJ IDEA

-Using [IntelliJ IDEA](https://www.jetbrains.com/idea/) (tested with IntelliJ IDEA Ultimate 2016.3 under Ubuntu 16.10, Windows 10 and OS X 10.10.5), the project can be set up as follows:

-- Select **File | New | Project from Existing Sources...**
-- In the "Select File or Directory to Import" dialogue, select the root folder of the implementation and click **Ok**.
-- In the "Import Project" dialogue, click **Next** several times and then **Finish**.

 # Training

-After performing the steps described above, the maximum entropy models required by the generator can be retrained using the `train()` method provided by `main.AmrMain`.
+The maximum entropy models required by the generator can be retrained using the `train()` method provided by `main.AmrMain`.
 This assumes that the development and training AMR graphs can be found in the subdirectories `bolt`, `consensus`, `dfa`, `proxy` and `xinhua` of `corpus/dev` and `corpus/training`, respectively.
 Each of these subfolders should contain the following four files:
 - **data.amr.tok.aligned**: A list of aligned and tokenized AMR graphs, separated by newlines.
 The file must end with two line breaks.
 To obtain the reported results, the alignments should be created using [JAMR](https://github.com/jflanigan/jamr).
 Above each AMR graph, there should be a line starting with `# ::tok` containing a tokenized reference realization and a line starting with `# ::alignments` containing the alignments.
 For example, an AMR graph may be represented like this: